BrianLeoGoldman/BrianLeoGoldman/README.md

-### Hi there.
+# Hi there.
 My name is Brian.

-<font size="7">- I am a graduated Technician in Computer Programming from the University of Quilmes (UNQ).</font>
+###- I am a graduated Technician in Computer Programming from the University of Quilmes (UNQ).
-- I also have a degree in Sociology from the University of Buenos Aires (UBA).
+###- I also have a degree in Sociology from the University of Buenos Aires (UBA).
 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/5/53/Logo_unqui.png" width="150" height="62">
   <img src="https://inigem-uba.conicet.gov.ar/wp-content/uploads/sites/83/2015/11/UBA_logo_blanco111.png" width="150" height="62">
 </p>

-- I have 4 years of experience as a backend developer, working with both Java and Python programming languages.
+###- I have 4 years of experience as a backend developer, working with both Java and Python programming languages.
-- Also, I have studied other programming languages such as C++, Haskell, SmallTalk and C# at the university.
+###- Also, I have studied other programming languages such as C++, Haskell, SmallTalk and C# at the university.
 <p align="center">
   <img src="https://cdn-icons-png.flaticon.com/512/226/226777.png" width="75" height="75">
   <img src="https://seeklogo.com/images/P/python-logo-A32636CAA3-seeklogo.com.png" width="75" height="75">